Soultripper/tech_test_at/README.md

 I have used **dotenv** plugin to make it easy to map to ENV variables in the application.
 For the purposes of this test, I have set it to be used in  production.
 Normally these reside on securely on the server or are pulled in via a deployment script.

 I used redis commander to view my Redis keys via a web GUI for debugging.
+It took seconds to add the stats route thanks to the decoupled nature and SRP design implemented.
+The aim being that it should be easy to maintain the code.

 Further discussion of the project is advised in person :)